Openhab-Nodes/website/content/en/userguide/addons.md

 ## Things

-openHAB X is abstracting devices and services **Things**.
+OHX is abstracting devices and services **Things**.
 A simple example is a lightbulb.
 A Thing can have related or child Things, like a HiFi amplifier with different control zones and various functionalities.
 A Thing consists of a Name, a description and Thing Properties.

 Specific Things are expected to have specific Properties.
 The lightbulb Thing for example must have an On/Off property and can have a brightness, a light temperature and a color property.